Prescribed Fire, from “The Land Shifts” - String Orchestra

 Further Reading: (excerpted from the larger work)

-Growing up, I always thought global warming was to blame for summer wildfires.
-In adulthood I learned that Indigenous people routinely introduced fire to the landscape for its benefit, and when millions of them were taken from these lands, the ground-cover was not routinely burned, and the flammable material on the forest floor was not maintained.
+Growing up, I thought global warming was to blame for summer wildfires.
+In adulthood, I learned that Indigenous people routinely introduced fire to the landscape for its benefit.
+When millions of them were taken from these lands, the ground-cover was not routinely burned, and the flammable material on the forest floor was not maintained.
+Today, Indigenous people make up only 5% of the world's population, but protect approximately 85% of the world's biodiversity.

 Teaching Materials coming soon!